 In accordance to the Iowa Smoke Free Air Act, Simpson College is a smoke free campus.
 This act prohibits smoking inside all buildings, outside all buildings, and on all College property.
-Simpson College also prohibits the use of electronic nicotine delivery systems (i.e. electronic cigarettes, vaping devices, etc.) in the same locations.
+Simpson College also prohibits the use of chewing tobacco and/or electronic nicotine delivery systems (i.e. electronic cigarettes, vaping devices, etc.) in the same locations.